Our Senior School

 Being ‘internationally-minded’ has become a catchphrase for many schools, but for Sacré Cœur this has been the norm since its foundation in 1888 as one of over 150 Sacred Heart schools in over 40 countries.
 Few schools could boast the breadth of the international network that is available to the students of Sacré Cœur and the magnificent opportunities this brings.

-The following International Exchanges are typically available to students in Year 11.
+The following International immersions are typically available to students in Year 11.

 - Japan (Year 10 students)